vacp2p/rfc/content/docs/rfcs/12/README.md

 by providing _the same_ filter criteria in a new request.
 The filter service node SHOULD respond with a success code if it successfully honored this request or an error code if not.
+The filter service node SHOULD respond with an error code and discard the request if the subscribe request does not contain valid filter criteria, i.e. both a `pubsub_topic` _and_ a non-empty `content_topics` set.

 #### UNSUBSCRIBE